Compounded medication — not FDA-approved

 As a reference for the evidence base.
 The documents summarize and cite the primary literature more comprehensively than any individual can.
 When a clinical question arises, reading the relevant guideline is faster than assembling the literature from scratch.

 As a frame for patient conversations.
 The guidelines establish what counts as mainstream practice and what counts as more individualized.
-A physician can tell a patient that testosterone for postmenopausal HSDD has guideline-level support across ISSWSH, NAMS, and the Endocrine Society — and that the same guidelines do not yet support testosterone for premenopausal wellbeing indications.
+A physician can tell a patient that testosterone for postmenopausal HSDD has guideline-level support across ISSWSH, NAMS, and the Endocrine Society — and that the same guidelines don't yet support testosterone for premenopausal wellbeing indications.
 Being honest about the guideline picture is part of informed consent.

 As a document that evolves.
 Guidelines are revised as evidence accumulates.
 The current versions are a snapshot of the evidence base at their publication date.
 Responsible clinicians treat guidelines as authoritative but not final.

-For readers: if you want to understand where your own prescribing clinician sits relative to these documents, the most productive question is often direct — "How do you interpret the ISSWSH guideline on testosterone for HSDD in my situation?" or "What's your read on the NAMS 2022 position statement?"
-A clinician whose practice you are considering should be able to answer questions like that fluently.
+For readers: if you want to understand where your own prescribing clinician sits relative to these documents, the most productive question is often direct — How do you interpret the ISSWSH guideline on testosterone for HSDD in my situation? or What's your read on the NAMS 2022 position statement?
+A clinician whose practice you're considering should be able to answer questions like that fluently.

 [1]: The North American Menopause Society.
 "The 2022 Hormone Therapy Position Statement of The North American Menopause Society."
 Menopause, 2022; 29(7): 767-794.
 [2]: Stuenkel CA, Davis SR, Gompel A, et al. "Treatment of Symptoms of the Menopause: An Endocrine Society Clinical Practice Guideline."
 Journal of Clinical Endocrinology & Metabolism, 2015; 100(11): 3975-4011.
 [3]: Davis SR, Baber R, Panay N, et al. "Global Consensus Position Statement on the Use of Testosterone Therapy for Women."
 Journal of Clinical Endocrinology & Metabolism, 2019; 104(10): 4660-4666.
 [4]: Wierman ME, Arlt W, Basson R, et al. "Androgen Therapy in Women: A Reappraisal: An Endocrine Society Clinical Practice Guideline."
 Journal of Clinical Endocrinology & Metabolism, 2014; 99(10): 3489-3510.